grafana/grafana/docs/sources/alerting/unified-alerting/silences.md

 Silences do not prevent alert rules from being evaluated.
 They also do not stop alert instances being shown in the user interface.
 Silences only prevent notifications from being created.

+Grafana alerting UI allows you to configure silences for the Grafana managed alerts (handled by the embedded Alertmanager) as well as silences for an [external Alertmanager if one is configured]({{< relref "../../datasources/alertmanager.md" >}}), using the Alertmanager dropdown.

-> **Note:** Currently the Alertmanager configuration is shared across organisations.
-Therefore users are advised to use the new Grafana 8 Alerts only if they have one organisation otherwise silences will be visible by all organizations.
+> **Note:** Currently the configuration of the embedded Alertmanager is shared across organisations.
+Therefore users are advised to use the new Grafana 8 Alerts only if they have one organisation otherwise silences for the Grafana managed alerts will be visible by all organizations.

 ## Add a silence